-All states have “per se” DUI laws that prohibit driving with a certain amount of alcohol in your system—typically, a blood alcohol concentration (BAC) of .08% or more.
-And some states also have per se DUI laws that make it illegal to operate a vehicle with a certain concentration of drugs in your blood.
-However, per se drug DUI laws typically apply only to common illegal drugs like cocaine, methamphetamines, and marijuana.
+The DUI laws of most states make it illegal to drive while under the influence of (intoxicated by) any substance or with a certain amount of alcohol in your system (a "per se" DUI).
+Some states also have per se DUI laws that make it illegal to operate a vehicle with a certain concentration of drugs in your blood.

-But there’s a second type of DUI charge that’s based on actual impairment (aptly called an “impairment DUI”) rather than the measured amount of drugs or alcohol in the driver’s body.
 Impairment DUI laws focus on the effects that the ingested substance had on the driver—not necessarily what the substance was or how much of it was in the driver's system.
-So, cases involving prescription drug use are typically charged under impairment DUI laws.
+So, cases involving prescription drugs like painkillers and benzos are typically charged under impairment DUI laws.

 To prove an impairment DUI at trial, the prosecution needs to show the driver was "under the influence" or "intoxicated" as defined by state law.
 States differ on the level of impairment that prosecutors must prove.
 Some states, for example, require proof that the driver was "substantially affected," while in other states, evidence of "any effect" is enough.

 Per se drug DUI laws typically apply only to common illegal drugs like cocaine, methamphetamines, and marijuana.
 So prescription drug use generally won't lead to per se charges.

 A driver who's arrested for a DUI based on prescription drug use may have a limited defense.
 A handful of states will let drivers off the hook if they can show they were impaired as the result of taking a prescription medication as prescribed by a licensed physician.